Microflash/fenceparser/README.md

 ## What's this?

-Many markdown processors can parse the language token associated with a codefence. `fenceparser` is meant for parsing other metadata besides language token.
+Many markdown processors can parse the language token associated with a code-fence. `fenceparser` is meant for parsing other metadata besides language token.
 It supports

 - line highlight ranges, (e.g., `{1} {3, 7} {9-11, 88} {90, 101..167}`) and
 - key-value pairs (e.g., `caption='Hello, World'`)